be-rock/blog/content/posts/kafka-protobuf-and-bufstream/index.md

 ## What is the point?

 - I often work with streaming and Kafka with Apache Spark.
 Setting up and managing a Kafka cluster can be cumbersome so having a quick, easy, standardized, and leightweight way to run Kafka is appealing.
-- This blog attempts to test the claims of Buf - the company behind
+- This blog attempts to test the claims of Buf - the company behind:
   - `Bufstream` - the "drop-in replacement for Kafka"
-  - `BSR` - the Buf Schema Registry which implements the "Confluent Schema Registry API"
+  - `BSR` - the Buf Schema Registry which implements the Confluent Schema Registry API
   - `buf` CLI - a simple way to develop and manage Protobuf

+Note that the `buf` CLI will be referenced in this blog, but less of a focus.

 ## Getting Started

-- On a surface-level, I have found the Buf docs to be nice and well written with 3 applicable quickstart guides that will be the basis for getting started
+- On a surface-level, I have found the Buf docs to be nice and well written with 4 applicable quickstart guides that will be the basis for getting started
     - https://buf.build/docs/bufstream/quickstart/
     - https://buf.build/docs/bsr/quickstart/
     - https://buf.build/docs/cli/quickstart/